Close Menu

 Bolt pattern compatibility is crucial when selecting new wheels for your WRX.
 For 2015 and newer WRX models, you’ll need wheels with a 5×114.3mm bolt pattern.

 If you have a 2014 or older WRX, look for wheels with a 5x100mm pattern.
-Always double-check your car’s specific year and model before making a purchase.
+I always recommend double-checking your car’s specific year and model before purchasing to avoid any issues.

 While adapters exist to change bolt patterns, they can affect handling and safety, so it’s best to stick with wheels that match your WRX’s native bolt pattern.

-In addition to the bolt pattern, consider factors like wheel width, diameter, and offset to ensure a proper fit.
+In addition to the bolt pattern, consider factors such as wheel width, diameter, and offset to ensure a proper fit and maintain your WRX’s optimal performance.

 Popular Wheel Choices for WRX